 - ¼ cup sour cream

-- ½ cup white chocolate, cut into cubes
+- ½ cup white chocolate chunks or chips

 Lime Glaze